Case Details

 How Did the Court Analyse the Issues?

-However, the High Court also stressed that a Newton hearing should generally be a measure of last resort.
-Applying this principle, it held that the District Judge had incorrectly exercised discretion to convene a Newton hearing on the facts.
-The psychiatrist’s first report did not conclude that the appellant suffered from major depressive disorder at the material time in a way that satisfied the statutory causation requirement.
-The psychiatrist, Dr Leong, had conceded that he was relying on Dr Fam’s earlier diagnosis rather than making an independent finding.
-More importantly, Dr Leong’s initial opinion stated that there was “no direct contributing relationship” between the appellant’s depression and the offences.
+However, the High Court went further and held that, on the facts, the District Judge had incorrectly exercised his discretion to convene a Newton hearing.
+The court emphasised that a Newton hearing should generally be a measure of last resort.
+Here, the first MTO report did not conclude that the appellant was suffering from major depressive disorder at the material time in a way that satisfied the statutory causation requirement.
+Dr Leong conceded that he did not make an independent finding of major depressive disorder; instead, he relied on Dr Fam’s diagnosis from April 2012.
+More importantly, Dr Leong’s initial opinion was that there was “no direct contributing relationship” between the disorder and the offences.

 What Was the Outcome?